XRPLF/xrpl-dev-portal/content/concept-fees.md

 ## Outside the Ledger ##

 Although the fees described above are the only fees built into the XRP Ledger, people can still invent ways to charge fees associated with the ledger.
-For example, financial institutions commonly charge their customers to send money into and out of the Ripple Consensus Ledger.
+For example, financial institutions commonly charge their customers to send money into and out of the XRP Ledger.

 Many other fees are also possible.
 Businesses might charge for access to a client application, maintenance of non-Ripple accounts, exchange services (especially when buying XRP on a private market instead of directly within the XRP Ledger) and any number of other services.
 Always be aware of the fee schedule before doing business with any financial institution.